- How could my estimate change over time?

 Communities are based on our Genetic Communities™ technology, which identifies groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.

-Once we identify a community, we look for patterns in ethnicity and data from family trees linked to AncestryDNA, including ancestral birth locations, to see where their ancestors lived and moved to.
+Once we identify a community, we look for patterns in ethnicity and data from family trees linked to AncestryDNA test results, including ancestral birth locations, to see where their ancestors lived and moved to.
 You don’t have to have a tree to get a community, but trees that are connected to test results do help us identify the story that explains a community’s past.

 Historical researchers use that time and place data to look for the overarching story that binds the members of a community together.
 While they may not tell your ancestor's story exactly, your DNA suggests that you are connected to this time and place.Back to Top

 Why don't I have any communities?

-If you don't have a strong genetic link to a genetic community, or if we haven't identified one yet that links to your ancestor's past, it won't appear among your results.Back to Top
+If you don't have a strong genetic link to a community, or if we haven't identified one yet that links to your ancestor's past, it won't appear among your results.Back to Top